Tropical Storm Delta (2005): Aftermath

 With the Canary Islands' power grid substantially disrupted, the Unelco-Endesa power company was forced to use temporary generators to boost power at sub-stations far from the main grid.
 In La Corujera in Santa Úrsula, these generators were poorly received and over 1,000 local residents claimed to be affected by the noise and pollution.
 Children, the elderly and people with respiratory problems suffered most acutely.
 Roughly €25 million (US$37.25 million) was allocated by the government of the Canary Islands in relief and reconstruction funds.
 Of this total, €22.5 million (US$33.5 million) was used to repair infrastructure and utilities; €1.5 million (US$2.2 million) was used for agricultural relief; and €1 million (US$1.5 million) was used in home repairs.
 Due to the severity of crop losses, farmers would be given a grant from the government that would cover 50% of their losses, including infrastructural.
 A tax break was also given to most residents who suffered damage from Delta.

 Fishermen of the Canary Islands had to return to and remain in port for several days while weathering the storm, and this disruption was blamed for a 10–15% reduction of the islands' tuna catch.
 Tropical Storm Delta also had some further-reaching effects.
 The political opposition Popular Party challenged that the impact of Tropical Storm Delta proved the need for the island to prepare an emergency plan to deal with natural and man-made disasters.
 Only five of the island's many municipalities had an emergency plan, and there was no coordination across the entire island chain.
 Delta also served to highlight the islands' aging power grid, prompting the regional director general of industry and energy to consider building another power plant on the archipelago.
 The storm sparked a vigorous debate on the island about the effects of global climate change, how they will affect the islands, and how these effects can be avoided.

-Naming and distinctions
+Record

-Tropical Storm Delta was the second Atlantic storm to be designated Delta.
-The first was 1972's Subtropical Storm Delta.
-The next one to be so named was Hurricane Delta in 2020.
-Delta's record-setting formation date as the season's 26th tropical or subtropical storm would stand until 2020, when Hurricane Epsilon, which formed on October 19.
+Delta established a record formation date for the season's 26th tropical or subtropical storm.
+This mark stood until 2020, when Hurricane Epsilon formed on 19 October.